Updated June 2023

 Now that you've identified your top priority, you can evaluate the best options available to you.

 - Can you finish testing by December 2023?
-If so, your best options are the paper SAT and the ACT (also a paper exam).
+If so, your best options are the paper SAT and the ACT (also still a paper exam for most students).
 To make your final decision, focus on the exam that is better suited to your content knowledge and test-taking style.
 As we've said, diagnostic exams are an excellent place to start.